usc-ee250-fall2020/RIOT-EE250/examples/gnrc_networking/README.md

             collisions:0 txqueuelen:0
             RX bytes:488 (488.0 B)  TX bytes:3517 (3.5 KB)

-Then open a UDP server on Linux (the `-l` option makes netcat listen for incoming connections):
+Then open a UDP server in a Linux terminal (the `-l` option makes netcat listen for incoming connections):

     nc -6ul 8808